MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/agisoft-metashape.md

     ![Build Mesh settings](media/agisoft-17.PNG "Build Mesh settings")

     >[!NOTE]
-    >You may want to change the **Face count** setting to match the [performance requirements for your targeted platform](https://docs.microsoft.com/en-us/dynamics365/mixed-reality/import-tool/optimize-models#performance-targets).
+    >These settings work for general cases.
+Experiment with other options to find the best combinations for your needs.
+You may want to change the **Face count** setting to match the [performance requirements for your targeted platform](https://docs.microsoft.com/en-us/dynamics365/mixed-reality/import-tool/optimize-models#performance-targets).

 3. Select **OK** to convert the point cloud into a 3D model.